 Can the psychological aspect of chronic pain be resolved?

 Usually, once enough time has passed, and the damaged tissues have healed, the main culprit becomes the pain itself which is increased by a hypersensitive nervous system.
 As soon as this incidence is identified, and other structural damage is ruled out, a physical therapist can work with you to resolve tour pain.

 This is why health professionals are wary of solving chronic pain is usually through surgery or other avenues that change the structure of the tissues themselves.
 Rather, with personalized physical therapy options that help to strengthen new connections in our brain that do not lead to the experience of pain.
 With that said, every case is different and it is always possible that pain is caused by a specific structural issue which is why it is important to consult a healthcare professional, obtain second opinions etc.

-How can it be treated?
+How can chronic pain be treated?

-Here is a short youtube video that summarized everything I just explained in an awesome animation, enjoy!
+Here is a short YouTube video that summarized everything I just explained in an awesome animation, enjoy!